rtalexk/vpc_basic_public_private/README.md

     --groups sg-0a342975e64209e9c
 ```

 Now try again to hit your EC2's public IP, you should be able to see the frontend app.
 It could take around five seconds to load the page (an HTTP request is made to the backend app which is not provisioned yet).
-If you don't verify again what have you done and try to figure out by yourself what is going on.
+If you don't, verify again what have you done and try to figure out by yourself what is going on.
 Trust me, it will give you a lot of experience.

 ![Frontend app example without backend data](assets/test_01.png)